pmazak/BibleStud/README.md

 3. You will see your % correct as your grade, and your wpm.
 4. Hit clear to re-start, or select a different verse.

-If you have any questions you can email me at: mazak.5@osu.edu
+If you have any questions you can email me.

 Hope you like it,
 Paul